Understanding Chronic Migraines & Treatment Options

 Nearly 40 million Americans suffer from migraines and the symptoms associated with them.
 Approximately two-thirds of the Americans who experience these migraines are middle-aged women.
 Migraines are not just headaches, they are a debilitating form of a headache that is frequently associated with nausea, vomiting, seeing an aura (shortly before the migraine symptoms occur), experiencing sensitivity to light/sound and a severe throbbing sensation (can be on one side of the head or on both sides).
 Migraines have also been known to cause stroke-like symptoms, including paralysis.
-The good news is that migraines may be prevented by adhering to the principles of functional medicine.
+The good news is that migraines may be prevented by adhering to the principles of integrative medicine.

 Causes of chronic migraines